mydobie/skipMenu/README.md

 ### Download files

-Both the JavaScript and CSS files are available for download for each release on [releases page](https://github.com/mydobie/featureFlags/releases).
+Both the JavaScript and CSS files are available for download for each release on [releases page](https://github.com/mydobie/skipMenu/releases).

 ---

 ## Using skipMenu on your website

 In order for skiMenu to work, you need to download the files and add them to your project.
-Once that is done, include both the `skipMenu.js` and `skipMenu.css` files in your HTML file.
+Once that is done, include both the `skipMenu.js` and a `skipMenu.css` files in your HTML file.
+There are two css files, one for sites that use Bootstrap (`skipMenu-bootstrap.css`) and one for sites that do not (`skipMenu-full.css`).

 In the head section of your HTML file, add the following: